tarantool/doc/doc/reference/reference_lua/msgpack.rst

 ..  _msgpack-object:

-..  function:: object(lua_object)
+..  function:: object(lua_value)

-    Since version 2.10.
+    Since version 2.10.1.

-    Encodes an arbitrary/any Lua object /given/passed as the only argument/?? in the MsgPack format.
-Returns the encoded MsgPack data encapsulated in/as a MsgPack object.
+    Convert a Lua object to a MsgPack object.

-    :param lua_object: a Lua object of any type.
+    :param lua-object lua_value: a Lua object of any type.

-    :return: a MsgPack object.
+    :return: encoded MsgPack data encapsulated in a MsgPack object

-    :rtype: TBD
+    :rtype: MsgPack object

     **Example:**

     ..  code-block:: lua

         local msgpack = require('msgpack')
-        -- Create an object from a Lua object of any types. mp = msgpack.object(123)
+        -- Create a MsgPack object from a Lua object of any types mp = msgpack.object(123)
         mp = msgpack.object("foobar")
         mp = msgpack.object({1, 2, 3})